eavilesmejia/_b_JS/README.md

     }
 ```

-Then you must get packages with `npm install` and finally run `npm start` and you'll have a unified library and minificada folder /base/include
+Then you must get packages with `npm install` and finally run `npm start` and you'll have a unified library and .min in folder /base/include
 *If you have the option of using node, you must manually change the settings in the /base/include/init*
 Including Scripts
 ================